Notecard Requests & Responses

 and request (for example, set

-Important: Before you send a subsequent request to the Notecard, you must wait to receive the response from the previous request.
+Before you send a subsequent request to the Notecard, you must wait to receive the response from the previous request.
 It is unsafe to send a second request without waiting for the first to complete.

 Responses

-for each request in this document and in the
+are detailed for each request in the

-Complete API Reference.
+Notecard API Reference.
 For all responses,

 an err

 field may be present in the returned object.
-If the err object is not
+If the err

 present in the Notecard response then no error has ocurred.
-Otherwise, the string
+Otherwise, the

-value will indicate the reason for the error.
+string value will indicate the reason for the error.

 The err